mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 #### ChatProxy.js

-Now lets take a look at the component responsible for communication between our peers.
+Now lets take a look at the component responsible for communication between our peers and registering them on the server.

 The biggest advantage of putting the logic for p2p communication and signaling out of the react components is achieving separation of concerns.
 This way we have highly coherent components, which are reusable and testable.